Gorthog/clean-code-typescript/README.md

 ### Prefer self explanatory code instead of comments

 Comments are an apology, not a requirement.
 Good code *mostly* documents itself.
+If you add a clarification comment, this usually means your code smells.

+Some comments are necessary.
+Here are several guidelines:
+* side effects, workarounds and TODOs.
+* It's good to add context when it cannot be inferred from the actual code.
+* Warn when other "obvious" solutions were already tried and failed.
+Explain which was tried and why it failed.
+* Good comments should describe *why* code does something, not *what* it does.

 **Bad:**